Connecting with clients’ emotions in uncertain times

 Feelings before actions

 Each of your clients will have their own reactions to market events as well as life events.
 But the underlying causes of those reactions may be quite similar.
 The field of behavioral finance focuses on common emotional and cognitive biases that can influence our decisions around financial issues such as saving, spending and investing.
-Behaviors such as overconfidence and availability bias can be driving factors in a client's decision to sell stocks during a downturn or chase a popular investment trend.
-These biases also can emerge when it comes to building a retirement strategy: Research conducted for Athene by scholars from the UCLA Anderson School of Management offers insights into how behavioral biases may be keeping individuals from including annuities in their retirement plan.
+Behaviors such as overconfidence and availability bias can be driving factors in a client's decision to sell during a market downturn or chase a popular investment trend.
+These biases also can emerge when it comes to building a retirement strategy: Research conducted for Athene by experts from the UCLA Anderson School of Management offers insights into how behavioral biases may be keeping individuals from including annuities in their retirement plan.

 Two things you can do today: